MonekyTheShep/LoginSystemCSharp/README.md

 A login system using JSON files to store user data.
 Has the Argon2 hashing algorithm for password hashing.

+Wrote this in 3 days 😔 god save me.
 Basic FileManager and JsonParser